Bessel van der Kolk: Career

 After his training, van der Kolk worked as a director of Boston State Hospital.
 He became a staff psychiatrist at the Boston Veterans Administration Outpatient Clinic.
 Van der Kolk developed an interest in studying traumatic stress in 1978 while working with Vietnam war veterans suffering from PTSD and serving on the Harvard Medical School faculty.
 He was a member of the PTSD committee of the 1980 and 1994 editions of the Diagnostic and Statistical Manual of Mental Disorders and conducted the first studies on the use of fluoxetine and sertraline in the treatment of PTSD.

 In 1982, van der Kolk started the Trauma Center in Brookline, Massachusetts while he was working as a junior faculty member at Harvard Medical School.
 Since then, he has conducted numerous training programs and clinical trials.
 Van der Kolk has conducted extensive studies on the nature of traumatic memory and took a leading role in the first studies on the psychopharmacological treatments of PTSD.
 He conducted some of the earliest studies on the biological substrates of PTSD and on stress-induced analgesia.
 Involved in the first neuroimaging studies of PTSD and dissociative identity disorder, van der Kolk received the first grants from the National Institutes of Health to study EMDR and yoga.

 In the early 1990s, van der Kolk was a proponent of recovered memory therapy, and was an expert witness in criminal trials to the effect.

 In 1999, van der Kolk initiated the creation of the National Child Traumatic Stress Network.
 By 2019, it had grown to a network of 150 sites specializing in treating traumatized children and their families around the US.
 In that context he and his colleagues studied more than 20,000 traumatized children and adolescents to formulate Developmental Trauma Disorder, a new trauma disorder not yet been accepted within the DSM.
 He has systematically studied innovative treatments for traumatic stress in children and adults, such as trauma-sensitive yoga, theater, embodied therapies, neurofeedback, and psychedelic therapies.

-In 2017, he was removed from his post at Harvard, reportedly after allegations of mistreating colleagues.
-Van Der Kolk claims the real reason was that the university was afraid of lawsuits, after he testified for the prosecution in a trial involving "recovered" memories of sexual abuse by a priest.
-He then went on to form his own foundation.
+In January 2018, he was dismissed as medical director of the Trauma Center, operated by the Justice Resource Institute, following allegations that he had mistreated colleagues, which he denied.
+He later established a new foundation.

 Van der Kolk was named in Time's 2024 list of influential people in health.